 I am going to take the logical path and assume the census taker mismarked the census.

 David Hartzell's world in the summer of 1830: David was 24 years old, still at home with his parents, along with brother Daniel(?), age 27-28.
 Going by the names in the census, they were still in the same location as in 1820.
 Nearby were David's brothers Leonard and John, who lived next to each other.
 Next door to David's family was John Getter, who arrived in 1820 and must have bought Michael Moyer's land.
 Gettersburg was on John Getter's land and was named after him.
 Adam Hartzell's presumed arrangement with Michael Moyer apparently continued with John Getter Sr. In the 1850 Census, John Getter Jr. owned $14,300 in real estate.
 This would include his house and outbuildings.

 Below, the Adam Hartzell family lived about at the center of the picture, with Bear Creek not far to the left.
 John Getter probably lived to the right of the road (S. Union Road).
 There is a very old looking brick building barely showing just above the plowed field at lower right.
-This building has a fireplace and must have been a home at one time.
+This building has a fireplace and was a summer kitchen.

 More evidence that Adam Hartzell's family was close to or within future Gettersburg, the 1850 census shows many households directly above John Getter's name with the following occupations: lawyer, preacher, tavern-keeper, cooper, tailor, gunsmith, potter, tailor, carpenter, doctor, gunsmith, cooper, clerk, plasterer.
 Down a few names below John Getter Jr. was a wagon maker and shoemaker.

 The 1830 Union County Indiana Census shows for the George Hartzel family: